Master Agreement (E204CW)

 9.3 Patents.
 Customer may not seek, and may not permit any other user to seek, a patent or similar right worldwide that is based on or incorporates any Products.
 This express prohibition on patenting will not apply to Customer's software and technology except to the extent that Products, or any portion thereof, are part of any claim or preferred embodiment in a patent application or a similar application.

-9.4 Taxes and Fees; Shipping Charges.
-Fees quoted to Customer are exclusive of any and all applicable taxes or fees, including, but not limited to, sales tax, use tax, or value-added tax (VAT); customs, duties, or tariffs; and shipping and handling charges.
+9.5 Taxes and Fees; Shipping Charges.
+Fees that Esri quotes to Customer are exclusive of any and all applicable taxes or fees including, but not limited to, sales tax, use tax, or value-added tax (VAT); customs, duties, or tariffs; and shipping and handling charges.
+Esri will add any such taxes that it is required to remit to the total amount of its invoice to the Customer.
+For Customers outside the United States, the distributor may quote taxes or fees in accordance with its own policies.

-9.10 US Government Customer.
+9.11 US Government Customer.
 The Products are commercial items, developed at private expense, provided to Customer under this Agreement.
 If Customer is a US government entity or US government contractor, Esri licenses or provides subscriptions to Customer in accordance with this Agreement under FAR Subparts 12.211/12.212 or DFARS Subpart 227.7202.
 Esri Data and Online Services are licensed or subscribed under the same DFARS Subpart 227.7202 policy as commercial computer software for acquisitions made under DFARS.
 Products are subject to restrictions, and this Agreement strictly governs Customer's use, modification, performance, reproduction, release, display, or disclosure of Products.
 Agreement provisions that are inconsistent with federal law regulation will not apply.
 A US government Customer may transfer Software to any of its facilities to which it transfers the computer(s) on which it has installed such Software.
 If any court, arbitrator, or board holds that a US government Customer has greater rights to any portion of the Products under applicable public procurement law, such rights will extend only to the portions affected.
+Online Services are FISMA-Low authorized but do not meet higher security requirements including those found in DFARS 252.239-7010.

 a.
 Equitable Relief.
 Either party will have the right to seek an injunction, specific performance, or other equitable relief in any court of competent jurisdiction without the requirement of posting a bond or proving injury as a condition for relief.